stagex-mirror/stagex/README.md

 ### Reproducibility

-The only way to produce trustworthy packages is to make sure no single system or human is every trusted in the process of compiling them.
+The only way to produce trustworthy packages is to make sure no single system or human is ever trusted in the process of compiling them.
 Everything we release must be built deterministically.
 Further to avoid trusting any specific distro or platform, we must be able to reproduce even from wildly different toolchains, architectures, kernels, etc.